The Mango Thieves

 “Don’t disturb Dadi, she’s sleeping! “ Romu scolded.
 “Lets go in and pour ourselves some water from the jug.”

 Water stored in dadi’s jug – actually an ancient earthen pot – was cool and delightful.
 The two friends entered the hut to slake their thirst.
 When they emerged from the hut they were horrified.
 The mangoes had disappeared.
 Where had they gone?
 What would Dadi say?
-After all, they had promised to look after the mangoes
+After all, they had promised to look after the mangoes for her.

 They were still racking their brains when they heard Dadi get up from her bed.
 Rubbing sleep from her eyes she asked the two scared boys, “Why, what’s up?”
 Crestfallen, Suman informed her that her mangoes had been stolen.